-I don’t know what is said, or how its delivered.
+I don’t know what is said, or how it's delivered.
 I just know the call from the police officer “We have her, I’m going to speak with her first” and her coming home to me, was much longer than the four-minute drive down to our home.
 I’m pacing the deck, waiting, praying, and asking quietly what do I do now?
-All I hear is the wind across dry grass, and clicking of naked branches in our hedge.
+All I hear is the wind across dry grass and clicking of naked branches in our hedge.
 Finally, a quiet telltale crunch of rocks-and two SUV's pull up.
-One brightly labeled RCMP, the other just white, with my friend in the driver seat.
-The back door of the police vehicle is opened, and out steps a teenager, with shoulders shrunk in defeat.
+One brightly labelled RCMP, the other just white, with my friend in the driver seat.
+The back door of the police vehicle is opened and out steps a teenager, with shoulders shrunk in defeat.

 We meet in the yard, I have her so tightly in a hug, she can’t breathe.
 Maybe she can’t breathe from the wracking sobs, I don’t know which tears are hers, and which are mine.
 “Mom, everything hurts so much.
 I don’t know what’s wrong.
 Why couldn’t you let me go?” the sentence is broken up with sobs.
 I can’t even answer.
 I’m letting her cry it out until there is nothing left.
-She finally slows and she calms, my brother takes over so I can speak to the officer, and her saviors.
-I bring everyone close to me, in a shaky tear stained hug.
+She finally slows and she calms, my brother takes over so I can speak to the officer and her saviours.
+I bring everyone close to me, in a shaky tear-stained hug.